 John Shirk

 avatar

-JOHN SHIRK – In the Year of Trust, today’s Focus on God examines the shield of faith.
+JOHN SHIRK – In the Year of Endurance, today’s Daily Challenge motivates us to step toward listening for the voice of God.

+John Shirk